Pregnancy life changes in week 25

 They may also get excited by other sounds too, and you may well experience them having a bit of a boogie to some sounds – could be as apparent as the Hoover or car engine.
 However, music is one thing that might get them into the groove too.
 At this stage, you should be talking and singing to your baby because they are listening.
 You could also read to them too.

-• Your little baby is beginning to put on some baby fat.
+• Your little baby is beginning to put on some baby fat week by week.
 And hence she looks more like a newborn.

-• The hair of your baby has texture and colour now.
+• The hair of your baby/ fetus has texture and colour now.
 However, they might change after they are born.

 When you reach the twenty-fifth week, your baby will be the size of acorn squash.
 He’s growing a firm grasp, and now he will be able to grab the umbilical cord.
 He will also be able to stick out his tongue!